yxlin/ggdmc/README.md

 own risk.

 ## How to install many supporting packages
-One common hurlde in install a large R package is to install many supporting packages.
-One useful method to mitigate such hurdle is use a convenient command line script.
+One method to install many supporting R packages is to use a command line script.
 This works in Unix-like OS.
-First of all, you need the littler package.
+A simple guide is below.

 > sudo apt-get install r-cran-littler